ouch-org/ouch/scripts/DRAFT_NEW_RELEASE.md

 3. Go to GitHub Releases:
    <https://github.com/ouch-org/ouch/releases>
 4. Open the drafted release for the RC tag.
-5. Continue polishing the release notes/changelog if needed.
+5. Continue polishing the release notes if needed.
 6. Publish to crates.io:
    ```sh
    cargo publish